 A super fund, also known as superannuation, is money set aside for when you finally retire.
 It is pension managed by your company to help you save money for your future retirement.
-Being of retirement age is not the only factor to make you valid for superannuation.
-Factors like sicknesses, health conditions, and many more can also make you eligible.
+How do you know if your super fund is performing?

 4 Things to Consider When Checking Super Fund Performance

 How your super fund performs is the most important thing to consider.
 Make sure that you always check the performance of your super fund.
 Tracking the fund can help you have a more comfortable retirement.
 Here are 4 things to consider when checking super fund performance.